-We’ve found that influencing tactics fall into 3 categories: logical, emotional, or cooperative.
+We’ve found that influencing tactics fall into 3 categories: logical, emotional, and cooperative.
 We call this influencing with head, heart, and hands.

 - Logical appeals tap into people’s rational and intellectual positions.
 You present an argument for the best choice of action based on organizational benefits, personal benefits, or both, appealing to people’s minds.

 - Emotional appeals connect your message, goal, or project to individual goals and values.
 An idea that promotes a person’s feelings of well-being, service, or sense of belonging tugs at the heart and has a good chance of gaining support.

 - Cooperative appeals involve collaboration (what will you do together?), consultation (what ideas do other people have?), and alliances (who already supports you or has the credibility you need?).
 Working together to accomplish a mutually important goal extends a hand to others in the organization and is an extremely effective way of influencing.

 Leaders who effectively use these influencing skills can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in an organization.

 Here’s how to choose the best influencing tactic for your situation.
 To understand what might work best for a specific task or strategy, consider the following: